 First of all, keep what you earn.
 The Fund can’t pay their goons if they can’t collect — and remember, it’s your money, not theirs.

-Second, remember that there are 40,000,000 successful tax resisters in the U.S. alone, and around 100,000,000 tax avoiders and evaders; yes, nearly everyone.
+Second, remember that there are forty million successful tax resisters in the U.S. alone, and around one hundred million tax avoiders and evaders; yes, nearly everyone.
 And the percentage is even higher in other countries.

 Third, you may learn an already existing technology of keeping — not only your money free, but staying free of regulations, censorship, inflation, discrimination, and controls — what’s yours by right, a technology called Counter-Economics.
 Courses are given in it and books published about it.
 We’ll put you in touch.